bahorn/threadsnake/README.md

 * Removal of doc strings
 * Comment removal (part of the AST translation process)
 * Patched unparse() removing unnessary space.
+* Compresses the code, converts to base85 and packs in a wrapper script to decompress and run.

 ## Todo